Assemblyman in Ahanta West Arrested Over Alleged Galamsey Involvement

 The report indicated that the Sese Assemblyman was handed over to the Western Regional Police Command in Sekondi for further questioning.

-The Assemblyman for the Sese Electoral Area, who is currently in custody, is being processed for court, according to the report.
+The Assemblyman for the Sese Electoral Area, who is currently in custody, is being processed for court, according to the same report.

 Source: UGC

-Mahama admits his people's involvement in galamsey
+Mahama admits to NDC's involvement in galamsey

 In a related development, President John Mahama has admitted that people affiliated with him and his political party are involved in illegal mining.

-Mahama complained that illegal mining had deeply infiltrated Ghanaian society.
+He complained that illegal mining had deeply infiltrated Ghanaian society.

 One of his appointees, the Amansie Central District Chief Executive, was implicated in facilitating illegal mining, but no action has been taken against him.